-MUSIC H-Sight Reading.
+MUSIC II-Sight Singing.
 Designed to enable the student to read music at sight.
-Ear training, including attendant phases of articulation and phrasing, the study of rhythms.
-Required in the Bible-Music Course.
-Value, 2 semester hours.
-Offered each year, 1 hour each semester.
+Ear training, including attendant phases of articulation and phrasing; study of rhythms.
+Required.
+Value, 3 semester hours.
+Offered each year, 2 hours in the first semester and 1 hour in the second.